pi0/exp-nux2-slim/README.md

 **NOTICE:** This is only and only and experimental demo.
 Please do not use it for production.

-Although with nuxt3 it is possible to have only one `app.vue` without `pages/` and using `vue-router`, this is an experimental with slimmed down build.
+Although with nuxt3 it is possible to have only one `app.vue` without `pages/` and no `vue-router`, this is an experimental test to try on nuxt2/vue2.

 - `vue-router` [mocked](./nuxt-slim/vue-router.mock.js) (28 KB / 9.6 KB gzip)
 - `vue-meta` disabled (15 KB / 5KB gzip)
 - Extra features disabled:
-  - meta
   - layouts
   - middleware
-  - transitions
+  - ~~transitions~~ (there seems an internal bug with this)
   - deprecations
   - validate
   - clientPrefetch